eventsauce-symfony/eventsauce-bundle/README.md

 #### Symfony payload serializer

-The default serializer is [ConstructingPayloadSerializer](https://eventsauce.io/docs/event-sourcing/create-events-and-commands/#to-and-from-payload)
+Default payload serializer is [ConstructingPayloadSerializer](https://eventsauce.io/docs/event-sourcing/create-events-and-commands/#to-and-from-payload)

 If you don't want to build payload yourself, you can use the symfony serializer